ralna/GALAHAD/doc/C/rst-dir/sha_functions.rst

                   sparse coordinate scheme.

 	*
-		- precedence
+		- order

 		-
                   is a one-dimensional array of size m and type int, that holds the preferred order of access for the pairs
                   $\{(s^{(k)},y^{(k)})\}$.
 The $k$-th component of
-                  precedence specifies the row number of strans and ytrans that will be used as the $k$-th most favoured. precedence need not be set if the natural order, $k, k = 1,...,$ m, is desired, and this case precedence should be NULL.
+                  order specifies the row number of strans and ytrans that will be used as the $k$-th most favoured. order need not be set if the natural order, $k, k = 1,...,$ m, is desired, and this case order should be NULL.

 .. index:: pair: function; sha_information
-.. _doxid-galahad__sha_8h_1ace357a88ad000654a0ec0817d6d28ece:
+.. _doxid-galahad__sha_8h_information:

 .. ref-code-block:: cpp
 	:class: doxyrest-title-code-block